ALGERIA & TUNISIA

 The Amphitheatre of El Jem

-The city of El Jem, once the ancient village of Thysdrus, is home to one of the most remarkable Roman monuments in Africa: the El Jem Amphitheatre.
-Often compared to Rome’s Colosseum, this grand structure was built in 238 CE and features seating for up to 35,000 spectators, reaching 36m in height.
-Our time here this morning will allow us to climb to the upper seating levels and gaze down on the arena.
-It’s also possible to venture into the two long underground passageways where gladiators, animals and other unfortunates waited before being thrust into the arena to provide entertainment for the masses.
-Our tour of the Amphitheatre is followed by lunch in a nearby restaurant and an afternoon spent exploring the exceptional collection of El Jem’s Archaeological Museum, including an array Roman mosaics depicitng scenes that once unfolded in the very arena we’ve just toured.
-At the rear of the museum we also find the House of Africa, a Roman villa from the heart of El Jem that was excavated in the 1990s and transferred here for display.
-On our return to Sousse, the evening is at leisure.
+The city of El Jem, once the ancient village of Thysdrus, is home to one of Africa’s most remarkable Roman monuments – the El Jem Amphitheatre.
+Often compared to Rome’s Colosseum, this grand structure, built in 238 CE, seated up to 35,000 spectators and rises an impressive 36 metres high.
+This morning we explore its vast arena, climbing to the upper seating levels for sweeping views before venturing into the long underground passageways where gladiators, animals and prisoners once awaited their fate.
+After lunch in a nearby restaurant, we visit the El Jem Archaeological Museum, whose superb collection includes intricate Roman mosaics depicting scenes of the very spectacles once performed in the amphitheatre.
+Behind the museum lies the House of Africa, a Roman villa from the heart of ancient Thysdrus, excavated in the 1990s and reconstructed here in its entirety.
+We return to Sousse in the late afternoon, with the evening at leisure.
 Overnight Sousse (B, L)

 • Day 19 | Friday 13 February